 Did I do it?
 Kind of, not perfectly.

 Because of their exposure to different values, beliefs, and ways, I see my children excel in cultures they visit.
 It is beautiful to watch.
-My daughter decided to explore the world on her own and now lives in Europe exploring more cultures and meeting people around the world.
+Both my son and daughter decided to explore the world and both now lives in Europe exploring more cultures and meeting new friends.

-One thing I have learned from my observations is that we have one thing in common.
+One thing I have learned is that we have one thing in common.
 No matter what culture you’re from, we all yearn for a sense of belonging.

 Culture influences the manner we learn, live and behave.
-Culture is an influential shaper of our personality.
-Don’t judge people until you have walked in their shoes.
+Culture is influential